 Designing online content accessibly improves the learning experience for all users.
-Atto, Moodle’s new HTML editor, and Moodle’s two new responsive themes, Clean and Snap, provide many built-in accessibility features.
+Atto, Moodle’s HTML editor, and Moodle’s two responsive themes, Clean and Snap, provide many built-in accessibility features.
 Using these features will significantly improve your ability to create an accessible online course and will also save you time.

 Heading structure in online courses helps all users more easily navigate content in Moodle, but it is especially important for assistive technology users.
 Six heading levels, H1 – H6, are used internationally.
 Moodle automatically provides some important and logical heading structure for you.

 In the Clean theme, the title of your course is always an H1; H2s are reserved for titles of blocks.
 Using the field Moodle provides to name a topic automatically makes the topic title an H3.